CONSTRUCTED: 1909 to 1912

-In response to public protest, a one-year reprieve for the building was announced by Minister of Public Works George McIlraith on July 14, 1966.
+In response to the protest, a one-year reprieve for the Union Station building was announced on July 14, 1966 by George McIlraith, Minister of Public Works.

 R.A.J.
 (Bob) Phillips, original founding member and past president of Heritage Ottawa, summarized the battle to save Union Station in the December 1981 issue of Ottawa Magazine:

 "In 1966 the last train pulled out of Union Station because the sordid freight yards crowding the Rideau Canal were to become parklands for people to enjoy.
 There remained the noble pile built in 1912 to be a sort of cathedral in an age when railways were religion.
 It was modeled on the Roman baths of Caracalla to soar above the ordinary, to lift the spirit, to praise the steam train.
 What would happen to it?